ljpengelen/markdown-to-pdf/examples/cv.md

 Java, Java EE, JUnit, Maven, and JBoss EAP.
 {: .technologies}

-#### LaSer UK - April 2015 - December 2015

-LaSer UK is a financial institution that offers branded credit cards and other forms of personal loans.

-In a team of about 20 software developers, designers, and project managers, Luc worked on a new self-service portal that helped customers to manage their in-store credit.

-Java, Java EE, JUnit, Maven, JBoss EAP, and JBoss BRMS {: .technologies}

-#### LaSer Netherlands and LaSer Nordic - December 2014 - February 2015
+#### LaSer Netherlands, LaSer UK, and LaSer Nordic - August 2014 - December 2015

 LaSer is an international financial organization that offers personal loans, for example in the form of branded credit cards.

+In a team of about 20 software developers, designers, and project managers, Luc worked on a new self-service portal for LaSer UK that helped customers to manage their in-store credit.

+In a team of around 10 software developers, Luc extended an existing self-service portal for customers with branded credit cards issued by LaSer UK.

 For a number of existing self-service portals for customers with branded credit cards, Luc performed maintenance and solved production incidents.

-Java, Java EE, JUnit, Maven, and JBoss EAP
-{: .technologies}

-#### LaSer UK - August 2014 - Februari 2015

-LaSer UK is a financial institution that offers branded credit cards and other forms of personal loans.

-In a team of around 10 software developers, Luc extended an existing self-service portal for customers with branded credit cards issued by LaSer UK.

-Java, Java EE, JUnit, Maven, and JBoss EAP
+Java, Java EE, JUnit, Maven, JBoss EAP, and JBoss BRMS.
 {: .technologies}

 #### GlobalCollect - March 2014 - June 2014